Thursday, December 3, 2020

 There was a steep descent to the lake and we'll save that for another day.

-We walked back down the trail and promised ourselves we would be back soon.
 Thanks, Saugatuck, for an interesting and beautiful day!

 No comments: